Alexandria Ocasio-Cortez Called A ‘Bimbo’ For Criticizing Trump, By Texas Politician Scott Dunn

 Alexandria Ocasio-Cortez has been called a “bimbo” by a Texas politician, who later deleted the tweet and his Twitter account, Huffington Post is reporting.
-Republican Scott Dunn made the slur in response to Ocasio-Cortez’ criticism of Donald Trump’s State of the Union address.
+Republican Scott Dunn made the slur in response to Ocasio-Cortez’s criticism of Donald Trump’s State of the Union address.

-The criticism took place last week, after Ocasio-Cortez responded to a tweet about her apparent lack of enthusiasm during Donald Turmp’s speech, compared to the “spirited and warm” reaction from other members of Congress.
+The criticism took place last week after Ocasio-Cortez responded to a tweet about her apparent lack of enthusiasm during Donald Trump’s speech compared to the “spirited and warm” reaction from other members of Congress.
 The freshman New York representative refused to apologize in a tweet of her own.

-“Why should I be “spirited and warm” for this embarrassment of a
+“Why should I be “spirited and warm” for this embarrassment of a #SOTU?”

-Dunn, a city councilman in Richardson, responded with the slur in question.
+Dunn, a city councilman in Richardson, responded with the slur.

 “The embarrassment is to have bimbos like you with nothing between your ear [sic].”

-According to Urban Dictionary, a “bimbo” is “curvaceous but frivolous young woman, whose IQ is no match for her vital statistics.”
-First used in 1919, to describe dimwitted males, as insults go the term is generally considered pretty mild.
+According to Urban Dictionary, a “bimbo” is a “curvaceous but frivolous young woman, whose IQ is no match for her vital statistics.”
+First used in 1919 to describe dimwitted males, as insults go, the term is generally considered pretty mild.

 Nevertheless, Dunn later admitted to the Dallas Morning News that he made a mistake in using the term.